 Rural-urban migration has got both positive and negative effects on both rural areas and urban areas.
 These include;

-- It has resulted into depopulation of rural areas causing a negative effect on agricultural development since movement includes escaping of energetic men and women.
+- It has resulted in the depopulation of rural areas causing a negative effect on agricultural development since the movement includes escaping of energetic men and women.

-- It has resulted into rapid growth of urban areas; however this has got problems such as slum growth, un-employment, high crime rate, poor sanitation.
+- It has resulted in rapid growth of urban areas; however, this has got problems such as slum growth, unemployment, high crime rate, poor sanitation

-- It has resulted into racial ethnicity diversity which leads to racial conflicts and tension like in central region.
+- It has resulted in racial ethnicity diversity which leads to racial conflicts and tension.
 This is because movement involves all kinds of citizens.

-- Since rural urban migration increases population in towns, this puts government to task to provide social infrastructure like water, health, education, security, which may drain government budget.
+- Since rural-urban migration increases the population in towns, this puts the government to task to provide social infrastructure like water, health, education, and security, which may drain the government budget.

 - It increases encroachment on wetlands and swamps in cities in search for land for settlement.
 This later result into floods and disease outbreak

-- Positively, rural urban migration is an important source of labour especially unskilled in urban centres.
+- Positively, rural-urban migration is an important source of labour especially unskilled in urban centres.
 Such labour is used for industrial development like in Mbale and Jinja.

 - Rural-urban migration leads to land consolidation in rural areas and useful utilization of the available resources by the remaining people in villages.